U.S. skeptical of Syria chemical arms declaration: U.N. envoy

 More than 100,000 people have been killed and some 2.2 million people have fled during Syria’s 2-1/2-year civil war.
 The United Nations says around 9.3 million people or about 40 percent of the population need help within the country.

 The United States and Russia failed on Tuesday to agree on a date or the participants of a peace conference to end the war in Syria, said U.N. envoy Lakhdar Brahimi.
-Earlier, Damascus reiterated that Syrian President Bashar al-Assad will stay in power regardless of a peace deal.
+Earlier, Damascus reiterated that Assad will stay in power regardless of a peace deal.

 “The chemical weapons agreement and implementation have not changed the U.S. position on Assad.
 A man who gasses his people - and who uses Scuds and all other forms of terror against his people - is not fit to govern those people,” Power said.